State Water Boards Bacterial Objectives

 Public Comment period began

-Staff workshop State Water Board Public Hearing Public Comment period ends at noon State Water Board Meeting - proposed adoption
+Staff workshop State Water Board Public Hearing Public Comment period ended Release of the Proposed Final Provisions, Staff Report, and Comment Summary and Responses State Water Board Meeting - proposed adoption

 - Notice of Opportunity for Public Comment, Staff Workshop, Public Hearing and Notice of Filing (posted 05/31/2017)